Diljit22/optpricing/docs/guide/dashboard.md

 # Using the Interactive Dashboard

-The `quantfin` library includes an interactive dashboard built with Streamlit, providing a visual interface for the library's core features.
+The `optpricing` library includes an interactive dashboard built with Streamlit, providing a visual interface for the library's core features.

 ## Launching the Dashboard